Therapy Dogs Ohio | Animal Assisted Therapy Ohio | Angel Paws

 Picture

-Purpose: This exercise demonstrates that the team can greet strangers appropriately.
+Purpose: This exercise demonstrates that the team can greet strangers appropriately - as a TEAM.

 Procedure: The evaluator and handler shake hands and exchange pleasantries.
 The animal should allow the evaluator to approach; the handler should be relaxed and friendly.
 The animal may change position, but must remain next to the handler and neither approach nor shy away from the evaluator.